Mechanical

 Vibratory or Tumbling Cleaning Methods

-Vibratory systems use an abrasive media in a cleaning solution to remove burrs, rough edges and surface contamination.
-They are very
+Vibratory systems use an abrasive media in a cleaning solution to remove

 useful to prepare castings for coating.
 They will remove the rough-